 Collections—accessible to the public and creatively interpreted—urge us to consider where we have been, where we are now, and where our next steps might take us.

-Our founders have passed on, but their children and grandchildren, along with non-family board members and staff, remain committed to their values, their compassion, their civic-mindedness.
+Following in the footsteps of our founders, their children and grandchildren, along with non-family board members and staff, remain committed to their values, their compassion, and their civic-mindedness.